jhumelsine/jhumelsine.github.io/_posts/2025-12-31-prototype-use-case.md

 }
 ```

 Since I want to retain `Triangle` and `Rectangle` for the demonstration code, I left them as is and registered a _Pentagon_, _Hexagon_ and _Centagon_ as follows.
-Notice that I can't call a concrete class `register()` method, since these new `Shape` breeders is not a classes.
-This is a registration different attribute specified breeder objects of the same concrete `Polygon` class:
+Notice that I can't call a concrete class `register()` method, since these new `Shape` breeder objects anbd not new classes.
+This is a registration different attribute-specified breeder objects of the same concrete `Polygon` class:
 ```java
 RegisteredBreeder.register("Pentagon", new Polygon("Pentagon", 5, "Breeder Pentagon"));
 RegisteredBreeder.register("Hexagon", new Polygon("Hexagon", 6, "Breeder Hexagon"));
 RegisteredBreeder.register("Centagon", new Polygon("Centagon", 100, "Breeder Centagon"));
 ```

-a traditional hierarchy-heavy design not using this technique would likely result in multiple concrete subclasses.
+A traditional hierarchy-heavy design, not using this object registration technique, would likely result in multiple concrete subclasses.
 Here, it results in multiple registered objects of one class.

 Here's an example showing how these new objects are acquired:
 ```java